 Ringworm is rare in parrots.
-However, if they do contract it, here are the likely explanations:
+However, if they contract it, here are the likely explanations:

-Parrots that are frequently in contact with small children are more likely to get ringworm.
+Parrots frequently in contact with small children are more likely to get ringworm.

-In children, ringworm is common.
-They get infected when interacting with other kids, playing outside, and petting animals.
-Your child may then play with your parrot, and it’s this that can infect your parrot.
+Kids get infected when interacting together, playing outside, and petting animals.
+Your child may then play with your parrot, which can infect your parrot.

 If your parrot plays outside, it may get infected by ringworm.

 The fungal spores can be found on grass, leaves, or toys left outside.
-If your parrot was rolling around on your lawn, it might have been exposed to the fungi.
+If your parrot was rolling around on the lawn, it might have been exposed to fungi.